 Not only could this mean that investing via VCTs could be less directly lucrative than EIS and fluctuate more regularly, but also that the potentially higher risk associated with investing via EIS could be mitigated should an investor invest across multiple EIS-eligible companies directly, spreading risk to ensure a sufficiently diversified portfolio.

-Another crucial difference when posing the debate of VCT vs EIS is the holding period each investment requires before an investor qualifies for all tax reliefs.
+Another crucial difference when posing the debate of EIS vs VCT is the holding period each investment requires before an investor qualifies for all tax reliefs.

-Naturally VCTs are presumed to be more liquid due to their existence as a holding company which floats on the stock market (unlike EIS which relies on a company exiting, often through a sale, before any returns are realised) but in fact an investor must hold their VCT shares for at least five years before benefitting from their its tax reliefs, unlike the EIS's lower minimum holding period of at least three years.
+Naturally VCTs are presumed to be more liquid due to their existence as a holding company which floats on the stock market (unlike EIS which relies on a company exiting, often through a sale or IPO) but in fact an investor must hold their VCT shares for at least five years before benefitting from their its tax reliefs, unlike the EIS's lower minimum holding period of at least three years.

 Where this may not seem a significant difference to some, additionally, when the five years have passed of an investor’s VCT buy-in, the secondary trading market for VCT shares is notoriously inactive, meaning that it may not be especially easy to sell them.

 Equally the exit date of an EIS investment may not always be very predictable, with the sale of a company being directly associated with its performance over time (this lower liquidity a key trait of many asset classes within the alternative investment space).
 And where most EIS opportunities will offer a predicted exit (often over a range of years) this cannot be guaranteed and is one of the notable risks that come with EIS investments.